sytzez/compost/README.md

 [Sketch for a new programming language: Part 2](https://sytzez.com/blog/sketch-for-a-new-programming-language-2/) .

 See below an overview of its **currently implemented** featured.
-The example code all works with the current version of the compiler.
+All of the code example work with the current compiler.

 ### Functions and Constants

 Functions and constants are defined using the `lets` keyword.
-A constant is a functions without any parameters.
+A constant is just a function without any parameters.

 ```
 lets